cmdocumentation/feature-adoption-analysis/README.md

 ---

-## Assumptions & Design Decisions
+## Assumptions and Design Decisions

 **Core Actions:** **created_report** and **invited_team_member** represent independent value (reporting) and expansion potential (team growth).

-**14-Day Window:** Feature breadth is measured in the first 14 days - the critical onboarding window where users typically reach (or don't reach) their aha moment.
+**14-Day Window:** Feature breadth is measured in the first 14 days - the period when behavioral patterns stabilize and early engagement becomes predictive of sustained platform usage.

-**Documentation Interaction:** A user who views help docs signals proactive engagement and is flagged as higher-intent than users who never access help resources.
+**Documentation Interaction:** A user who views help documentation signals proactive engagement and is flagged as higher-intent than users who never access help resources.

-**High-Adoption Threshold:** All three conditions must be met (AND logic) to isolate the most engaged cohort for comparison against everyone else.
+**High-Adoption Threshold:** All three conditions must be met to isolate the most engaged cohort for comparison against everyone else.

-**Synthetic Data:** Real customer data introduces privacy concerns.
-Synthetic data demonstrates SQL and visualization skills without requiring proprietary access.
+**Synthetic Data:** Enables demonstration of SQL transformation, window functions, and analytical storytelling without proprietary data constraints.

 ### Why These Metrics?

-**Time-to-Value (TTV) ≤ 7 days**
+**Time-to-Value (TTV) ≤ 7 Days**
 - Users who reach their first core action within a week demonstrate early engagement
 - Beyond 7 days, activation momentum typically fades in B2B SaaS
 - This aligns with industry benchmarks for onboarding window length

-**Feature Breadth ≥ 3 distinct features**
+**Feature Breadth ≥ 3 Distinct Features**
 - Single-feature users rarely stay (they solve one problem and leave)
 - Three features signal broader product exploration and value discovery
 - Avoids false positives from users who stumble onto one feature by accident

-**Documentation Interaction (binary flag)**
+**Documentation Interaction (Binary Flag)**
 - Self-directed help-seeking indicates investment in the product
 - Users who view docs have lower support burden and faster ramp
 - Distinguishes active learners from passive or frustrated users